 Alex Depledge is an entrepreneur and businesswoman.
-She is the co-founder and former CEO of Hassle.com, and since selling the company has gone on start a new venture, Resi.co.uk, this time in planning and architecture.
+She is the co-founder and former CEO of Hassle.com, and since selling the company has gone on start a new venture, Resi.co.uk.

 After studying for her Master’s at the University of Chicago, and working on a political campaign whilst in the city, Alex returned to the UK to work as a consultant at Accenture.
 She specialised in customer and channel execution before joining her friend Jules Coleman to start an online business.